5 Reasons Most Time Tracking Methods Don’t Work

 You’re damned if you do, you’re damned if you don’t.
 If you track your time in real-time, you’re decreasing productivity and interrupting your flow, if you estimate at the end of the day, week, or month, you’re inaccurately doing so, leading to an enormous potential loss of wages for you or your company.
 I think we can all agree that accounting for one’s time is more challenging than you’d think.
 Are you sure you spent 2 hours per day on that given task last month?
 Was it not closer to 2.5 hours per day?
 If so that’s an additional 2.5 hours per week, 10 hours per month of billable hours you are missing out on.

 Especially with particularly challenging, finicky, or demanding clients, there is a tendency to shy away from them.
 Ok, maybe that’s generous; there is a tendency to avoid them like the plague.
 But what if they are one of your most valuable clients and you don’t even know it?
 What if, dollar for dollar, based on the time and resources you’re putting in and how they are compensating you, they are one of your best clients?
 You may not even know without accurate time tracking data.
 With that knowledge, however, you can make the decision to invest even more time, personnel, and effort only to reap some seriously lucrative benefits.

 5. There is no best practice alternative… until now

-Whether you’re an entrepreneur, artisan, freelancer, or lawyer; work independently, as part of a team, or oversee an entire department, accurate time tracking is important, and we’ve made it a whole lot easier with the Tracker.
+Whether you’re an entrepreneur, artisan, freelancer, or lawyer; work independently, as part of a team, or oversee an entire department, accurate time tracking is important, and we’ve made it a whole lot easier with the time tracking cube.

 Life is busy.
 The modern-day balance includes a delicate dance between, work, family, friends, and hobbies.
 Here at Timeular, we value how that time is spent.
 Don’t you?